 Post-traumatic stress disorder

 In coming to a diagnosis it is important that a thorough evaluation is undertaken to identify and exclude treatable conditions that cause fatigue.

 Chronic Fatigue Syndrome (ME/CFS/)

-- Clinically characterised by severe and disabling new-onset fatigue with at least four additional symptoms: impaired memory or concentration, sore throat, tender cervical or axillary lymph nodes, muscle pain, multi-joint pain, new headaches, unrefreshing sleep or post-exertion fatigue.
+- Clinically the illness is characterised by severe and disabling new-onset fatigue with at least four additional symptoms: P ost-exertion fatigue, impaired memory or concentration, sore throat, tender cervical or axillary lymph nodes, muscle pain, multi-joint pain, new headaches and unrefreshing sleep.

 - Up until recently, a psychologically-based model was widely held to be the basis for the aetiology of fatigue-associated syndromes.
 This belief is not substantiated by medical research!
 ME/CSF is not a mental health disorder.
 It is due to biological disruptions and imbalances.
 The cause of ME/CFS is not known.
 It is thought to be multifactorial, resulting from the dysregulation of multiple systems in response to a particular trigger.
 These systems include the autonomic nervous system, hypothalamic-pituitary-adrenocortical (HPA) axis, and immune systems.
 Dysregulation in these systems has been associated with metabolic and mitochondrial dysfunction and abnormal gut microbiota.

 - The three systems communicate using electrical and chemical signals to control all functions of the body and emotions.
 These three systems are coordinated to preserve balance ie. homeostasis.
 It is proposed that this disorder is caused by a breakdown of homeostasis.
 This Homeostasis Theory of ME/CFS is supported by a substantial number of studies in the recent literature.